Getting Around Japan

 Trains & Metro

-If you’re travelling between cities, the Shinkansen (bullet train) is the best option.
-It’s fast, comfortable, and incredibly reliable.
+If you’re travelling between cities, the Shinkansen is the most efficient way to do it.
+It’s fast, extremely comfortable, and known for its precision.

 What it feels like